isomerpages/moe-dunmansec/_our-special-programmes/ELIXiR/Sec 3 Programme.md

 <p style="text-align: justify;">In addition, there are enrichment programmes for students to learn certain scientific principles outside of their classroom for a more enhanced learning experience!</p>

-* jhjk

 *   Curie Me Away!
 Musical
 * NKF Health Booth Kidney Dialysis Talks _(Collaboration with National Kidney Foundation)_